Dawied/ottodiy_classic_app/README.md

 # Otto DIY Classic App

-A replacement for the official Otto DIY app.
+A replacement flutter app for the official Otto DIY app.
 Mainly to make it more responsive for mobile devices.

 ## Features